The Journey to Mindful Kindful YOUniversity

 In 2017 I was inspired to launch Mindful Kindful YOUniversity (MK YOU) to share mindfulness and well-being programs to make a positive impact on the lives of children and adults in our schools and communities while addressing the challenges youth (and adults) face in school and in life, which interfere with learning, relationships, and mental health & well-being.

-I am grateful to have the experiences, resources, and training to share the wisdom, science, and evidence-based practices of mindfulness, movement, and social emotional learning which has proven over and over to lead to greater resilience, more joy, and peace in life, or what I like to summarize as more Mindful, Kindful, Peaceful, and Skillful.
+I am grateful to have the experiences, resources, and training to share the wisdom, science, and evidence-based practices of mindfulness, movement, and social emotional learning which has proven over and over to lead to greater resilience, more joy, and peace in life ~ mindful, kindful, and peaceful.

 Through my work in supporting children with social, emotional, and behavioral challenges, I eventually discovered how positively impactful and transformative mindfulness and emotional intelligence life skills were for my students, as well as for myself.
-As a result, my role in education has been transforming ~ I made a decision to follow my own advice for well-being by leaving the stresses and challenges of working full-time in special education in the public school setting to launch Mindful Kindful YOUniversity in order to offer programs for youth, educators, parents, or anyone seeking the essential life skills for well-being.
+I made a decision to follow my own advice for well-being by leaving the stresses and challenges of working full-time in special education in the public school setting for several years to launch Mindful Kindful YOUniversity in order to offer programs for youth, educators, parents, or anyone seeking the essential life skills for well-being.

 I teach the skills I wish I learned growing up, and the skills that would have helped me as through my darkest of times.